Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Our kids were quite fascinated by it, but we had to lift them up to get a view.
 Its worth reading up on the interesting symbolism behind all the clock’s components and characters to fully appreciate it.

 You can actually enter the Old Town Hall with this online deal.

 The Old Town Square and the streets around it, especially those leading toward Charles Bridge, are tourist-central in Prague.
 While the shops quickly got repetitive, there were plenty to distract and tempt the kids, such as marionette shops, waffle shops, ice cream shops, and candy shops.

 We didn’t make it long before we caved in and let the kids try a trdelník or “tunnel cake”.
 The cakes are popular in a number of Central European countries (with disputed origins) and are the staple tourist treat in Prague.
 To make them, dough is wrapped around a stick and grilled over a fire before being topped with sugar and crushed walnuts, but shops in Prague add any kind of topping imaginable.

-Next, we made our way to Charles Bridge (Karlův most), the most famous tourist attraction in all of Prague.
 This beautiful stone bridge dates to 1357 and is one of the reasons that Prague rose to prominence.
 30 impressive baroque statues line either side of the bridge, and the views of Prague from either side are unbeatable.

 We were surprised to find that even in late November, the bridge was completely packed with tourists.
 By the time we walked across the bridge, the kids were completely done with sightseeing, so we headed back to our apartment for a rest.